How to write your RFP

 1. Describe your most important scenarios – aka user stories – including real-people personas

 These will vary from company to company.
-Some will be end-user focused and others will be super-user/admin focused.
-The main aim here is to describe WHAT are you trying to accomplish on an overall level, WHY is this important to your business, WHO is involved and HOW each person would ideally like to complete their task within the process.
+Some will be end-user-focused, and others will be super-user/admin-focused.
+The main aim here is to describe WHAT you are trying to accomplish on an overall level, WHY is this important to your business, WHO is involved and HOW each person would ideally like to complete their task within the process.

 Here is a good example of a DAM user story: Technology Selection Quick Tip: An Example Narrative Scenario

 This should probably be limited to 3-5 core stories, perhaps with some additional, much shorter, secondary stories.

 2. Functionality check-list (as per the above example)

 By any means, create one of those, including MoSCoW priorities (aka Must/Should/Could/Would), but remember that you are much more likely to succeed with a system which does your 5 core processes super-well, instead of a system which does 100 things through workarounds.

 3. Supply vendors with representative examples of your actual files (images, videos, documents)